BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 fields must then be specified as a String vector in the filter attribute 'fields'.
 If the client specifies fields not part of the normal 'default' set those fields will be ignored in the query.

-### Web Request Data ##
+### List Data Queries ##

-If the NatureCounts web forms are used to generate a request for data on collections that would be unavailable to the user, the user can use the R-client api to check on the status of those data requests, and to download the data once the requests are approved.
+Every successful data download by the R client results in a 'data Query' record being saved to the database, including the filter paramters used in the query.
+Also, if the NatureCounts web forms are used to generate a request for data on collections that would be unavailable to the user, that query is saved and waits for approval.

+The API allows te client to list both past API data queries, and those originating on the webs forms.
+RequestIds are associated with all queries, allowing the client to re-run them at any time.
+For web form data requests, the status of the request collections is also returned.

-### List Collections ###
+### List Queries ###

 `/data/list_requests`

-Obtain a list of web requests, their current status and the record count for each.
-If a `webRequestId` is supplied, only the status of that request will be returned.
+Obtain a list of all logged data queries, their current status and the record count for each.
+If a `requestId` is supplied, only the status of that request will be returned.

 Authentication required.

->Optional parameter: **webRequestId** - a specific web request id
+>Optional parameter: **requestId** - a specific request id

 >Required parameter: **token** - the user's token

 >**Example URL:** /api/data/list_requests?token=asdfasdf

+The result object carries elements for individual requestIds.
+The content of these elements is an object with attributes for the date of the request, the type of the request (api / web / mixed), the label on the request, and a vector of collection objects that provide the approval status and the record count for each collection that is part of the dataRequest.

-### Get Web Request Data ###
+### Getting Data from Past Requests, or from Web Requests ###

-`/data/get_data`

-This is a version of the `get_data` call described above, but with the `webRequestId` parameter supplied.
-In this form, the only filter attributes that are used are `bmde_version` and `fields`.

-Note that if the data request includes multiple collections, data will be returned only for those collections whose request status is approved.

-Authentication required.

->Required parameter: **webRequestId** - a specific web request id

->Required parameter: **token** - the user's token

->Optional parameter: **lastRecord** - the highest `record_id` that the client received, defaulting to -1

->Optional parameter: **numRecords** - the number of records to return, subject to an upper limit

->Optional parameter: **filter** - attributes for `bmde_version` and `fields` are honoured

->**Example URL:** /api/data/get_data?token=asdfasdf&webrequestId=123456
+A query can be run using the `get_data` call described above, providing the `requestId` obtained in the `list_requests` call.
+The `get_data` entrypoint works identically for past api queries and web form request queries.
+However, if the client submits a `get_data` call for a collection that has not been approved yet, the api will return an error.